 The Awards mission is to develop architectural diplomacy.
 Organizers believe that, unlike political relations, connections between architects from different countries don’t depend on international dealings.

-In 2021, online entries can be submitted from March 15 till October 1.
-All the projects approved for participation will be assessed by the Qualification Committee, which will select three finalists in each of the main categories.
+In 2021, online entries were accepted from March 15 till October 1.
+All the projects approved for participation are being assessed by the Qualification Committee, which will select three finalists in each of the main categories.
 The international Jury will evaluate the finalists’ projects to determine the winners.
-The winners will be announced and awarded on November 15 at the Mikhailovsky Theatre, St. Petersburg.
+The winners will be announced and awarded on November 15 in St. Petersburg.
 See the Awards' schedule for the dates of all the stages.

 The Honorary Chairman of the International Council of the Awards is Mikhail Piotrovsky, Director of the State Hermitage.
-Among the Council’s members, there are HE Mohamed Khalifa Al Mubarak, Chairman of the Department of Culture and Tourism — Abu Dhabi; Marco Borradori, Mayor of the City of Lugano (Switzerland), Vladimir Gusev, director of the State Russian Museum, Richard Armstrong, Director of Solomon R. Guggenheim Museum and Foundation; Timothy Potts, Director of J. Paul Getty Museum; Larry Gagosian, Owner of the Gagosian; Suzanne Pagé, Artistic Director at the Fondation Louis Vuitton, and directors of a number of leading art museums of Russia, the Netherlands, Italy, Germany, Austria, Sweden, and Finland.
+Among the Council’s members, there are HE Mohamed Khalifa Al Mubarak, Chairman of the Department of Culture and Tourism — Abu Dhabi; Norman Foster, architect; Elena Ochoa Foster, publisher and art curator; Ilya Kabakov, artist; Vladimir Gusev, director of the State Russian Museum, Richard Armstrong, Director of Solomon R. Guggenheim Museum and Foundation; Timothy Potts, Director of J. Paul Getty Museum; Larry Gagosian, Owner of the Gagosian; Suzanne Pagé, Artistic Director at the Fondation Louis Vuitton, and directors of a number of leading art museums of Russia, the Netherlands, Italy, Germany, Austria, Sweden, and Finland.

 The Jury includes worldly famous architects Daniel Libeskind, Mario Botta, Toyo Ito, Ricardo Bofill, Massimiliano Fuksas, Eduardo Souto de Moura, Chief Design Officer of Ferrari Flavio Manzoni, and other experts from 32 countries.